BIG-IP(R) Hosts Table Generated by FTBU on Fri Apr 27 11:03:03 PDT 2001

 Another optional feature you can set up when you configure the BIG-IP Controller is email.
 You can configure the BIG-IP Controller to send email notifications to you, or to other administrators.
 The BIG-IP Controller uses Sendmail as its mail transfer agent.
 The BIG-IP Controller includes a sample Sendmail configuration file that you can use to start with, but you will have to customize the Sendmail setup for your network environment before you can use it.

 Before you begin setting up Sendmail, you may need to look up the name of the mail exchanger for your domain.
-If you already know the name of the mail exchanger, skip to Setting up Sendmail on page 4-16.
+If you already know the name of the mail exchanger, continue with the following section, Setting up Sendmail.

 When you actually set up Sendmail, you need to open and edit a couple of configuration files.
 Note that the BIG-IP Controller does not accept email messages, and that you can use the crontab utility to purge unsent or returned messages, and that you can send those messages to yourself or another administrator.